FrancescoDiSalesGithub/Google-cloud-shell-hacking/README.md

 * Connect with rdp protocol to Google cloud shell
 * Windows Server on google cloud shell
 * Removing bloat from google cloud shell
+* Using dbeaver on a google cloud shell database
 * Donation

 # Introduction